-Here’s what we know about 'Atlanta' season four
+'Atlanta' shares season four US release date

 Don’t rule out a host of surprise cameos happening in season four, either.
 Season three has already featured an unexpected appearance from Liam Neeson in the episode ‘New Jazz’, while Chet Hanks‘ somewhat self-deprecating appearance in ‘Trini 2 De Bone’ and the elusive Jai Paul actually showing his face in ‘The Old Man and the Tree’ have only enhanced Atlanta‘s ace-up-its-sleeve reputation for deploying guest stars.

-The showrunners have also previously spoken about their desire to get Jaden Smith and Ryan Gosling on the show. “[Gosling] said he was a big fan, but he had something else [he was working on] and it just didn’t work out,” Glover told PEOPLE about the La La Land star.
-“I was so bummed because the part was so great for him.”
+The showrunners have also previously spoken about their desire to get Jaden Smith and Ryan Gosling on the show. “[Gosling] said he was a big fan, but he had something else [he was working on] and it just didn’t work out,” Glover told PEOPLE.
+“I was so bummed because the part [we had in mind] was so great for him.”

 What has happened so far in Atlanta season three?